 The yen's fall was taken as positive for Japanese exports

-and corporate earnings and helped both the Topix and the
+and corporate earnings and helped the Topix up 0.4

-and MSCI's broadest index of Asia-Pacific shares outside Japan
+were muted and MSCI's broadest index of Asia-Pacific shares

 The action in currencies came after ECB President Mario

 Draghi said the bank was prepared to respond with all its

 "available" tools should inflation drop further.

 Data due out on Friday are expected to show annual inflation

 slowed to just 0.3 percent in August from 0.4 percent in July,